jerryhgladinet/docs/admin/source/chapter05.rst

 The way to connect the file servers are different, depending on where the file server is.

 The file server can be sitting in the same Local Area Network (LAN) as the CentreStack Server.
 In this case, the direct network share connection is the best.
-Usually this is combined with setting up direct LDAP connection to the Active Directory.
+Usually, this is combined with setting up a direct LDAP connection to the Active Directory.

 .. figure:: _static/image102.png